Table of Contents

 Brands have been testing ways to make this more of a reality.
 You’ll see it with tougher-to-buy online items like high-end furniture, where they’ll send you swatches and different materials to sample.

 Another area of empowerment for retailers is video.
-“Many people don’t realise that last Q4, Amazon defaulted to video reviews — and not just for technology products or products you’d normally watch a YouTube video to learn about,” Neel said.
+“Many people don’t realize that last Q4, Amazon defaulted to video reviews — and not just for technology products or products you’d normally watch a YouTube video to learn about,” Neel said.
 “This allows you to actually see real customers touch and interact with products.”

 “Amazon is arguably the most data-driven company in the world.
 They wouldn’t keep something on their site for a year if it wasn’t increasing conversion for them.”